SLG64/SLG64s-Undertale-Deltarune-Engine/README.md

 I also have many souls complete, and there are custom ones!
 Here, lemme demonstrate:

 ### DETERMINATION SOUL
 The Soul of Determination, or just the default one, is pretty simple to make, actually.
 This soul has no special abilities, but is nice to have for regular fights.
-It's movement consists of normal horizontal and vertical movement, using the arrow keys.
+Its movement consists of normal horizontal and vertical movement, using the arrow keys.

 ![c933323c-074a-478b-82b5-7a917e65d601](https://github.com/user-attachments/assets/85e0f8f2-894f-4a3c-8642-fa0dda986672)